Giardini di Augusto

 Located under the arches, this place dates back to 1972, when brothers Brun and Gianni Lembo started playing the songs they learned from...

-Time to pop the question, celebrate that anniversary or quell those pre-departure blues?
-The terrace here has stunning views over the...
+Time to pop the question, celebrate an anniversary or quell those pre-departure blues?
+The terrace here has stunning views over the pine...